 Pre-Engineered vs. Custom Design:

 Pre-engineered hangars are typically built with economics in mind, which is fine if you have very basic requirements aircraft storage building or are housing a single aircraft.
 However, airports and landing strips with limited space or the need for multi-use facilities should look to custom designed aircraft hangars in order to ensure quality and versatility in their investments.

 Post-and-Beam vs. Truss-Arch Designs:

 Post-and-beam hangars provide a few advantages for small airplane hangars, mostly making for small airplane hangar spaces at airstrips.
 Even weight distribution and a small frame size means you can make the most of your available airstrip space.
 However, interior support posts take up valuable floor space and can damage aircraft.
 A truss-arch design is ideal for both small and large airplanes.
-With no interior support columns, clear-span building designs significantly reduce the chance of collisions and accidental damage to your aircraft or your hangar.
+With no interior support columns, these building designs significantly reduce the chance of collisions and accidental damage to your aircraft or your hangar.
 By distributing weight across galvanized steel arches, users are able to increase their coverage area, usable floor space, and protect their aircraft without fear of collapse or damage.

 • Individual (Single) Aircraft